andhitapandu/circleci-test/README.md

 ## About the Project

-The project contains a Python script that simulates catching Pokémon using different types of Pokéballs and Pokémon levels.
+The project contains a Python script that simulates catching Pokemon using different types of Pokeballs and Pokemon levels.
 It also includes a CircleCI configuration file (`config.yml`) to automate testing and deployment processes.

 ================================